Pankaj7079/Py/README.md

 # Py
-what u want to say  about python library.
+what do u want to say  about python library.